Probiotic side effects sometimes happen. They are mostly mild. What are the reasons for such side effects?

 You might be familiar with the old motto “no pain, no gain.”
 Among athletes, muscle aches are viewed as a temporary discomfort bringing good results.
 Can this be applied to probiotic side effects?
 In short, in many cases it can.
+(There are always exceptions.)

 Symptoms caused by consuming probiotics can be viewed as a temporary discomfort to reach a healing, cleansing or health improvement.
 However, this does not mean that you must put up with unpleasant side effects.
 Quite the contrary.